zerodel/sailfish-cir/readme.md

 The following three tools should be installed before running Sailfish-cir.

-    1. Cufflinks
-	   Gffread, a part of Cufflinks Package (http://cole-trapnell-lab.github.io/cufflinks/), is used to extract sequence.
-    2. Sailfish
+    1. Sailfish
        Sailfish (http://www.cs.cmu.edu/~ckingsf/software/sailfish/) is used to quantify RNA expression.
 Sailfish 0.7.0 or above is recommended.

+    2. gffread
+	   gffread (https://github.com/gpertea/gffread), GFF/GTF parsing utility , is used to extract sequence.

     3. gffutils
 	   gffutils (https://pypi.python.org/pypi/gffutils) is used to build a database for reference set of all RNA transcripts.